penguineo/blog/content/wish-list.md

 - I want to build my own terminal emulator.
 - I want to build my own kernel.
 - I want to build a code editor.
-- Adding script for fuzzy searching in some of the github commands.
+- Adding script for fuzzy searching in some of the GitHub commands.
 - Build a compiler.

 ### Projects